mimanshu-maheshwari/plutofilter-rs/README.md

 PlutoFilter is a zero-allocation image filter library.
 A Rust port of the original C library that applies fast, chainable image effects without any dynamic memory allocation.
 Compatible with SVG and CSS filter semantics, it makes it easy to reproduce visual effects consistently across platforms.

+## Notice
+- This is a personal project to learn rust and in no way production ready yet.

+### Whats next
+- Have a better interface to interact with API.
+(Design pattern like Builder)
+- Introduce examples
+- Implement bench marks
+- Implement SIMD for same operations.
+(I'm learning to do that)
+- Have a small TUI, using which you can just add the image; using a few sliders or something more suitable implement changes.

 ## Features

 - [Gaussian Blur](#gaussian-blur)